jayman-cooks/news_clock/README.md

 ### BOM
-My BOM is also in BOM.csv
+My BOM is also in BOM.csv.
+I already have the bluetooth speaker and power cable that I will use.

 | name        | price  | url                                                                                |
 |-------------|--------|------------------------------------------------------------------------------------|